 Bright, friendly, down-to-earth people who are both thinkers and doers.
 Working by your side, as consultants and colleagues, to get the right results.

-Home > Unspun > unspun 26 > Ethics
+Home > unspun > unspun 26 - Cutting to the chase > Ethics

 Today’s battle to recruit and retain talent is increasingly being defined by an organisation’s ability to describe its ethics well, and to illustrate the way it shapes day-to-day behaviours, both to employees and to the outside world.
 What does it mean to be an ethical person, and why do people sometimes make questionable decisions in their professional lives?

 Ask almost anyone whether they consider themselves to be an ethical person and invariably they will answer ‘yes’.
 But what does this mean, and how can people who generally live by sound ethical principles in their private lives end up taking what are at best, questionable decisions in their professional lives?

 Recently there have been a number of high profile examples of this – politicians buying duck houses on expenses; journalists thinking it was acceptable to hack into mobile phones; and bankers thinking the only question around selling toxic debt is whether you can find a buyer to offload it onto.

 How did these individuals find themselves in these unenviable situations?
 Surely they can’t simply be ‘bad people’?
 Something in the makeup of the organisations they operate in must be playing a part.
 In all the above examples, the individuals concerned would claim that ‘everyone does it’ and there was a tacit understanding in the organisation that it was acceptable behaviour.
 However, if they stopped for a minute and wondered whether lying about where you lived in order to get extra expenses or listening to someone’s private voice messages was ethical they would surely come up with a very different answer.